Parks Planning and Development

 Rotary Park Redevelopment |

 The City is undertaking the redevelopment of Rotary Park (254 Centre St. S.), a community park immediately south of the Downtown area and adjacent to the picturesque Oshawa Creek Valley.
-The Park connects to the Joseph Kolodzie Oshawa Creek Bike Path.
-DetailsCommunity members were invited to provide their feedback as part of a community engagement, concluding on June 8, 2022.
-The feedback will be considered in the selection of the playground and splash pad equipment.
+The park provides a connection to the Joseph Kolodzie Trail and Brick By Brick Park, and is close access to City Hall and downtown destinations and businesses.
+Construction has begun on the project.
 The redevelopment includes:

 Completed Projects